 The Reds skipper led by example to score two penalties, on a day when Daniel Sturridge and Luis Suarez failed to fire, to send the Merseysiders to the Premier League's summit

-LONDON -- At times this season it has felt as if Liverpool was on a one-team mission to prove that you can win this league without ever lapsing into ugly, disjointed football.
+At times this season it has felt as if Liverpool were on a one-team mission to prove that you can win this league without ever lapsing into ugly, disjointed football.

-Whatever the system Brendan Rodgers employs, his front four invariably weaves pretty passing patterns in the final third and plunders goals.
+Whatever the system Brendan Rodgers employs his front four invariably weave pretty passing patterns in the final third and plunder goals.
 Lots and lots of goals.

 |WEST HAM 1-2 LIVERPOOL